3DBAG/3dbag-docs/docs/en/delivery/webservices.md

 ## Webservices in QGIS

 [Here](https://www.youtube.com/watch?v=dWTGOm3Emw4&list=PL4POqt8zsiXFJEEF88f6uAnfuOQSAoG6l) you find a tutorial on using webservices in QGIS, created by one of our colleagues of the 3D geoinformation research group.
-At `3:18` in the video you can see how to load the webservices of the previous 3D BAG version.
-The process is almost the same for the current 3D BAG version.
+At `3:18` in the video you can see how to load the webservices of the previous 3DBAG version.
+The process is almost the same for the current 3DBAG version.

 The video also refers to the [PDOK services plugin](https://plugins.qgis.org/plugins/pdokservicesplugin/), which is very handy for loading base layers.